How does Nebraska/Iowa 211 benefit me?

 There may come a time that you or someone you know needs help, but don’t know exactly what kind of assistance is available – let alone how to access it.
 When you reach out to 211, we will assess your situation and then utilize an extensive, up-to-date database to find the best resource(s) to meet your needs.
 We are a one-stop source of information for people in need of assistance, acting as a single point of contact to thousands of social service programs.

-211 in Iowa and Nebraska follows standards recommended by the Alliance of Information and Referral Systems (AIRS).
-The AIRS Standards and Quality Indicators for Professional Information and Referral are reviewed and published regularly and are free to view online.
+211 in Iowa and Nebraska follows standards recommended by Inform USA.
+The Inform USA Standards and Quality Indicators for Professional Information and Referral are reviewed and published regularly and are free to view online.

 Who is 211 for ?

 - Seniors seeking legal assistance, benefits help, volunteer opportunities

 - Businesses helping an employee find resources to help their family

 - Laid-off workers struggling to feed their families

 - Disaster victims seeking information